Matthias Liepe

 Alumni Graduate Students

 Yi Xie and Sam Posen are now scientists at Fermilab.
 Dan Gonnella, Ryan Porter, and James Maniscalo are scientists at SLAC, working on the LCLS-II project.
 Daniel Hall is a Senior Design Engineer at ASML, one of the world's leading manufacturers of chip-making equipment.
 Nick Valles is a Systems Engineering Manager at Raytheon.
+Peter Koufalis is a Superconducting Design Researcher at imec USA.
 Thomas Oseroff is a scientist at Cornell, working on SRF materials.

 There are many opportunities for motivated undergraduate and graduate students to get involved.
 Contact me if you are interested in our work and would like to know more!